bytebase/bytebase.com/content/docs/data-query-and-export/data-export.md

 3. Click **Create** to submit the request.

-4. After the request is approved, click the `Export` button to export the data.
+4. After the request is approved, click **Export** to export the data.

    ![export-data-button](/docs/data-query-and-export/export-data-button.webp)